create3000/x_ite/docs/_posts/components/Grouping/Switch.md

 Switch is a Grouping node that only renders one (or zero) child at a time.
 Switch can contain most nodes.
 (Contained nodes are now called 'children' rather than 'choice', for consistent naming among all GroupingNodeType nodes.)
 All child choices continue to receive &amp; send events regardless of whichChoice is active.

-The Switch node belongs to the **Grouping** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The Switch node belongs to the **Grouping** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy